Jovan Žujović

-Jovan M. Žujović (Serbian Cyrillic: Јован M. Жујовић; 18 October 1856 – 19 July 1936) was a Serbian geologist and anthropologist, known as a pioneer in geology, paleontology and craniometry in Serbia.
+Jovan M. Žujović (Serbian Cyrillic: Јован M. Жујовић; 18 October 1856 – 19 July 1936) was a Serbian geologist, anthropologist, university professor, politician and academic. Žujović is known as a pioneer in geology, paleontology and craniometry in Serbia.
 He was a professor at Belgrade University, president of the Serbian Royal Academy and the first president of the Serbian Geological Society.

 Biography

 He was born in Brusnica as the son of Mladen Žujović, head of the Rudnik district (1811-1894) and Jelena, née Danić.
 He completed elementary school in Nemenikuće and Belgrade, high school in Belgrade, and then the department of natural sciences of the Great School (1877).

 After studying in Paris, he returned to Serbia and became the first Serb to scientifically research geology of Serbia and at the time neighbouring countries.
 Before Žujović, only two other scientists showed any interest in geology of Serbia, Johann Gottfried Herder and Ami Boué.

 As the first educated geologist in Serbia, he was elected in 1880 as a substitute at the Department of Mineralogy with Geology at the Great School in Belgrade.
 This was the beginning of the modern geological school in Serbia.
 In addition to mineralogy and geology, he also started teaching paleontology.
 He brought the first polarizing microscope from Paris and introduced microscopic examinations of our soil.
 He became a full professor at the Great School in 1883.
 In a relatively short time (1880-1900), he produced a geological map of Serbia and wrote basic geology textbooks.

 He founded the Geological Institute of the Great School (1889), launched the first geological journal in Serbia, "Geological Annals of the Balkan Peninsula" (1889), founded the Serbian Geological Society (1891).
-And everything that Žujović founded back then still exists today.
+Everything that Žujović founded back then still exists today.
 He is one of the founders of the Museum of Serbian Land (today's Museum of Natural History, Belgrade).
 He introduced agrogeology at the Faculty of Agriculture, for the establishment of which he is also very responsible.
 He was also professor of applied geology at the Technical Faculty after the First World War.
 He published his scientific works in many foreign and domestic publications.
 He was one of the founding members and a member of the first Board of the Serbian Archaeological Society in 1883.